zachweed/ai/README.md

 # ai

 ## What it is
-comms provides a simple interface for performing NLP related tasks.
+ai provides a simple interface for performing NLP related tasks.

 ## Installation